casey/just/README.md

   - `reverse`
   - `strikethrough`
   - `underline`

+  Two further styles, supported by <sup>master</sup> and later, gate the style on whether `just` would color an output stream:

+  - `stdout`: apply the style only when standard output would be colored
+  - `stderr`: apply the style only when standard error would be colored

+  Whether a stream is colored is determined by `--color`, `JUST_COLOR`, and whether the stream is connected to a terminal.
+When both `stdout` and `stderr` are given, the style is applied only if both streams would be colored.

   All color styles color the foreground by default, and come in explicit foreground variants prefixed with `fg:` and background variants prefixed with